FredHappyface/.github/ARCHIVE.md

 [delete])
 - The repository will be unregistered from Codacy (the earliest date for this is [unregister])
+- The repository may be un-archived (however, this is very unlikely)

 ========================= No Longer Supported =========================